lrc-se/aoc-2021/README.md

 ### Day 18 (JavaScript)

 Could take some shortcuts here due to JavaScript's dynamic typing.
 Reduction is performed in-place but each addition parses a new pair from its combined string representation, which turned out to be faster and also preserves the original input data.

+### Day 19 (C#)

+Wow, this was a tough one.
+C#'s value types came in handy here, but there's huge potential for optimization; local execution times are just below 12 seconds per part at the moment, which isn't great...